Three Notch Railroad

-The Three Notch Railroad runs from a connection with CSX Transportation at Georgiana to Andalusia, Alabama, 36 mi.
-This short line railroad was created in 2001 and is currently a subsidiary of Genesee & Wyoming.
+The Three Notch Railroad and Three Notch Railway ran from a connection with CSX Transportation at Georgiana to Andalusia, Alabama, 36 mi.
+This short line railroad was created as Three Notch Railroad in 2001.
+In 2011, it became a subsidiary of Genesee & Wyoming and was renamed Three Notch Railway.

+After having been inactive since 2024, the assets of the railroad were bought by Pinsly Railroad Company in 2025, and reopened as Georgiana & Andalusia Railroad in 2026.

-Primary commodities include chemicals, polypropylene, fertilizer, and agricultural products, amounting to 1,050 annual carloads.
+Primary commodities did include chemicals, polypropylene, fertilizer, and agricultural products, amounting to 1,050 annual carloads in 2009.